- List benefits of outdoor play for school-age children.

 Watch this video where a training and curriculum specialist explains his approach to the outdoor environment and the kinds of spaces, materials and activities his program has incorporated outdoors.
 Download and print the Learning from Others activity to help you reflect on what you see.
 Record your thoughts and answers and share them with your trainer, coach or supervisor.
 Then see the suggested responses.

 Try your hand at creating activity plans for your outdoor environment.
-Download and print the Planning Scenario and Sample Plan to create a plan of your own.
+Download the Planning Scenario to create a plan of your own.
 View the activity's key for an example and inspiration.
 When you are finished, share your plans with a trainer, coach, or administrator.